Bioinfo-Tools/PANGEA-plus/README.md

-#PANGEA-plus
+#PANGEA+

-A new implementation of PANGEA pipeline for metagenomics with multiple classification methods and consensus analysis
+A new implementation of PANGEA pipeline for faster and more accurated metagenomics with multiple classification methods and consensus analysis.

+#Download

+            wget https://github.com/Bioinfo-Tools/PANGEA-plus/tarball/master -O BioinfoTools_PANGEA-plus.tar.gz

 #Extract the files: